-Two Mile Reef (also known as Easter Reef) is located a short distance (but a long paddle) offshore just around the corner west of the entrance to Port Campbell bay.
+Two Mile Reef (also known as Easter Reef) is located west of Port Campbell.
 On its day, it is considered by many to produce the largest wave on the Victorian west coast.

-On 4 May 2016 having looked at the swell forecasts, weather forecasts and a few other pieces of guesswork on the internet, I decided it could well be worth the two and a half hour drive from Melbourne to Port Campbell to see Two Mile reef in action.
+On 4 May 2016 having looked at the swell forecasts, weather forecasts and a few other pieces of guesswork on the internet, I decided it could well be worth the two and a half hour drive from Melbourne to see Two Mile reef in action.

 It was worth the drive.

 I have never seen a day on the west coast of Victoria with a raw surfable swell as big as the one I saw this day.
-There was a surprise bonus for my efforts in that well known big wave surfer Ross Clarke Jones had also made the trip to Two Mile that day, and was out there towing into a few.
-What impressed me more than RCJ’s efforts though was the local crew who paddled out from Port Campbell, paddled for and caught more than a few massive waves, got caught inside more than once, took more than a few on the head involving some longish hold downs, then paddled back to Port Campbell beach.
+There was a surprise bonus for my efforts in that a well known big wave surfer had also made the trip to Two Mile that day, and was out there towing into a few.
+What impressed me more than his efforts though was the local crew who paddled out, paddled for and caught more than a few massive waves, got caught inside more than once, took more than a few on the head involving some longish hold downs, then paddled back to shore.

-These photos were taken on an old digital SLR I owned at the time (a Nikon), with only a small zoom lens (my telephoto lens having ended its active service on a rock shelf when I went arse up trying to walk as fast as a Southern Right whale was swimming by at close quarters).
+These photos were taken on an old digital SLR I owned at the time (a Nikon) with only a small zoom lens, my telephoto lens having ended its active service when I slipped on a wet seaweed-covered rock shelf and landed flat on my back trying to walk as fast as a Southern Right whale which was swimming by at close quarters.
 Accordingly the resolution etc is nothing like my current camera and telephoto lens could have produced.
 But I had to work with what I had.
-A photograph can be aesthetically pleasing to the eye, it can be of considerable interest for its documentary value, and if the stars align it can be both.
+A photograph can be aesthetically pleasing, technically excellent and of considerable interest for its documentary value.
+If the planets align it can tick all three boxes.
 These photos are merely in the documentary category.
-Please focus on the content, not the composition, exposure, colour saturation, resolution and the like.